SonghaiFan/user_study_narrative_sketch/src/slides/about.md

 - [ ] Match with narrative structure
 - [ ] Choose best three

-2. **Narrative Mapping**:
-   - Interpret a news story.
-   - Describe its narrative in your words.
-   - Draw a narrative map on your own. 🎨🗺️

-**To-Do**:

-- [ ] Read instructions carefully.
-- [ ] Complete Narrative Selection.
-- [ ] Interpret and Draw in the Narrative Mapping phase.

 If you're new to narrative structures or mapping, no worries!
 Our platform will guide you.
 Remember, there's no **right** or **wrong** here.
 We cherish genuine reactions and insights.

 🚀 Ready to jump in?
 Delve into narratives and help shed light on the essence of news stories.
 Click **Start** and let the journey begin!